Sarasota County reimplements red tide warnings at multiple beaches

 Meanwhile, local marine researchers said what the ocean currents do over the next few days will make a big difference in whether red tide moves up the coast to Tampa Bay.

 "It's almost like watching a hurricane, right?
 So what's the hurricane track going to do?
 Is that coming toward you or is it moving away from you?
 So it's similar to that.
-And is it intensifying or is it dissipating?" said Parsons.
+And is it intensifying or is it dissipating?"
+Parsons said.

 He said the strength of the red tide bloom is then determined by what the algae can feed on.